-If anyone knows how to fit exercise into a hectic schedule then it’s British Olympic Gold Medallist and World Champion Heptathlete Dame Jessica Ennis-Hill .
-Between juggling her two young children, managing her fitness app Jennis as well as many other work related commitments, Jess is a master at fitting the most effective exercise into small timeframes.
+If anyone knows how to fit exercise into a hectic schedule then it’s British Olympic Gold Medallist and World Champion Heptathlete Dame Jessica Ennis-Hill.
+Between juggling her two children, managing her fitness app Jennis as well as many other work-related commitments, Jess is a master at fitting the most effective exercise into small timeframes.
 The Jennis app was created by Jess and the team that have worked with her throughout her career and who took her from birth to World Champion in just 10 months.
-With hundreds of videos of Jess completing each exercise, there is a Fitness section where you can focus on different body parts or the whole body, or follow a month-by-moth guide.
+With hundreds of videos of Jess completing each exercise, there is a Fitness section where you can focus on different body parts or the whole body, or follow a month-by-month guide.
 There is also a Pregnancy section created by Jess and the physio that saw her through her pregnancies which demonstrates effective but safe exercise.
-Finally there is a Postnatal exercise section which Jess very strongly feels needs to be done slowly and carefully.
+Finally, there is a Postnatal exercise section which Jess very strongly feels needs to be done slowly and carefully.

 Granted, fitness-wise Jess is built differently to you and I, but those Olympic medals means she has the inside track (excuse the pun) on which exercises will reap maximum results.
 And those abs don’t just happen by themselves…

-We spoke exclusively to Jess about her techniques for tackling fitness as a women in today’s busy world.
+We spoke exclusively to Jess about her techniques for tackling fitness as a woman in today’s busy world.

 When she was competing, Jess followed a rigid training programme nearly every day of the week, but now she maintains her fabulous body with just three workouts, proving that you don’t need to kill yourself in the gym to make a difference.
 “A normal week would include a minimum of one run and two circuit sessions, generally slotted in around school and nursery and any work commitments,” she says.